deckhouse/secrets-store-integration/docs/USAGE.md

 Use the `SecretStoreImport` CustomResource to deliver secrets to the application.

-In this example, we use the already created ServiceAccount `myapp` and namespace `my-namespace` from step [Setting up the test environment](#setting-up-the-test-environment)
+In this example, we use the already created ServiceAccount `myapp-sa` and namespace `my-namespace` from step [Setting up the test environment](#setting-up-the-test-environment)

 Create a _SecretsStoreImport_ CustomResource named `myapp-ssi` in the cluster: